sumanthvepa/experiments/README.md

-Experiments is a repository of experments that I've done to learn about a particular technology.
+Experiments is a repository of experiments that I've done to learn about technology.

 There is no particular pattern to the experiments.
 They are driven by my learning needs over time.